 The Group's credit risk also arises from derivative financial instruments, i.e. foreign exchange derivatives, interest rate derivatives, and commodity derivatives.
 The Group has foreign exchange and interest rate derivatives with 10-15 banks acting on an international scale and having sound credit ratings.
-In case of commodity derivatives, the Group enters into future deals in the New York and the London terminal markets, mainly with 5-6 counterparties, and the open positions per counterparty offset each other to a large extent leading to limited minimal open balances (as also represented by the value of derivative financial assets largely offsetting the value of derivative financial institutions, referring limit utilization and total amount of all uninsured customers is monitored on a regular basis by the Group's centralized treasury department and reported to the Group's Finance Committee and the Audit, Finance, Risk, Quality and Compliance Committee.
+In case of commodity derivatives, the Group enters into future deals in the New York and the London terminal markets, mainly with 5-6 counterparties, and the open positions per counterparty offset each other to a large extent leading to limited minimal open balances (as also represented by the value of derivative financial assets largely offsetting the value of derivative financial liabilities on the balance sheet).
+Counterparty exposures towards such financial institutions, referring limit utilization and total amount of all uninsured customers is monitored on a regular basis by the Group's centralized treasury department and reported to the Group's Finance Committee and the Audit, Finance, Risk, Quality and Compliance Committee.